cxx122/QuRA/README.md

 ## Overview

-This repository contains the official PyTorch implementation required to replicate the primary results presented in the paper "".
+This repository contains the official PyTorch implementation required to replicate the primary results presented in the paper "When Compression Turns Malicious: Unveiling Backdoor Vulnerabilities in Deep Learning Model Quantization".

 ## Setup Instructions